-Even non-sexual social contact can raise body temperatureMay 30th, 2012 in Medical research
+Even non-sexual social contact can raise body temperatureMay 30, 2012 in Medicine & Health / Medical research

 (Medical Xpress) -- Researchers at the University of St Andrews found that non-sexual social interactions with men caused a noticeable rise in the temperature of a woman's face, without them even noticing.

 The research was conducted by Amanda Hahn, Carmen Lefevre and David Perrett from the University's Perception Lab.
 The team used thermal imaging to monitor temperature changes in women during interactions with a man or another woman.